ens-emily/ensembl-docs/annotation/gene_names.md

 * Clone-based Ensembl
 * Clone-based Vega

+On occasion, the Hugo Gene Nomenclature Committee (HGNC) review the approved gene names for a number of genes.
+This review process aims to assign gene names that describe gene function more accurately.
+Please see the [HGNC site](http://www.genenames.org/) for more details as to which genes are more at risk of a likely change.
+Please note that previous symbols will be maintained as ‘synonyms’, however we recommend using the HGNC ID to ensure stability in your pipelines and analyses.

 ## Other species

 Mouse genes are named from [MGI](http://www.informatics.jax.org/), rat genes are named from [RGD](http://rgd.mcw.edu/) and zebrafish genes are named from [ZFIN](https://zfin.org/).
 Other species have gene names imported from [Uniprot](http://www.uniprot.org/) and [NCBIGene](https://www.ncbi.nlm.nih.gov/gene), or if this is not available, from the human, mouse, rat or zebrafish orthologue.